boots-edu/textbook/source/text/13-Recursion/trees.md

     } else if (tree.value < value) {
         return treeSearch(tree.right, value);
     } else {
-        //must be > value, it is the only posibility left return treeSearch(tree.left, value);
+        //must be > value, it is the only possibility left return treeSearch(tree.left, value);
     }
 }